 “Ignoring me won’t make it go away, Montague.
 I won’t stop asking you about it in much the same way I won’t stop asking you about the Slaughter House.”

-A ruined ranch at the border of town where two decades ago a newlywed couple disappeared.
-Popular gossip points in the direction of murder, but they never found the bodies.
+A ruined ranch house at the border of town where two decades ago a newlywed couple disappeared.
+Popular gossip points in the direction of a bloody murder, but they never found the bodies.
+Still, most town people believe some mysterious sadist slaughtered those newlyweds; hence the ranch house’s name.
 My own research uncovered a fuzzy picture of a male and female on a website dedicated to unsolved crimes.
-I recognized Royal, even though he was twenty or so years younger, but everyone else said I was crazy.
+I recognized Royal in the picture, even though he was twenty or so years younger, but everyone else said I was crazy.

 I didn’t, but that never stopped him from calling me a liar.

 “Hidden by my twin brother.
 It holds some importance to me.
-If you return it, I reward you.”
+If you return it, I will still reward you,” he says.

-He forgets about what happened.
-Because I found nothing, my last chance is escape..
+He forgot what happened, but because I found nothing, that won’t happen.
+My last chance is escape.
 Fast.

 The corridor behind me is out of the question since it’s filled to the brim with students and teachers.
-Instead, I rise and jump out of the window of the three-floor building.
+Instead, I rise and jump out of the window onto the grass field.